-Attendance will be limited to a maximum of 15 people.
+Attendance will be limited to a maximum of 16 people.
 The course will cost £295 per person (£200 for students, the unwaged and those working for registered charities).
-To book a place, or for more information, contact info@GISinEcology.com (you can also use this email address if you have any questions or need any further information).
+To book a place, fill in the form below or email info@GISinEcology.com (you can also use this email address if you have any questions or need any further information).

 At the end of the course, all attendees will receive a certificate of attendance and completion.
 Each certificate is embossed with the GIS In Ecology official stamp to prevent its fraudulent reproduction.
 In addition, each certificate has its own unique identification number that we will record, along with your name, meaning that we can verify the authenticity of the certificates we issue (and the course you have completed) on request.